isomerpages/moe-serangoonsec/_parents-and-students/Student Details Form (SDF) Portal.md

 The SDF portal can be accessed via desktop computers or mobile devices such as laptops and mobile phones.

-We seek your help to complete the submission (a) annually by 31st January of each year and (b) whenever updates are required throughout the school year.
+<b>We seek your help to complete the submission (a) annually by 31st January of each year and (b) whenever updates are required throughout the school year.</b>

 The SDF portal will be accessible till the last day of Term 4 for you to provide timely updates of your information and/or your child’s/ward’s information.